Bvngee/bvngee.com/src/content/blog/non-native-docker-images-qemu-binfmt.md

   --use --bootstrap
 ```

-Then, just run your build and specify the platform!
+Lastly, just run your build and specify the target platform!

 ```
 $ docker buildx build -t my-container-image --platform=linux/arm64 .